SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/development/development.md

 ## Loss of PMT boardreaders
  - Seems to occur at higher trigger rates (e.g. out of spill), e.g. 5_5 configuration crashes each several hours
- - New code waiting for validation (Spring 2023)
+ - Failures connected with kernel a3818 messages in `/var/log/messages` and general protection failures
- - New CAEN libraries waiting for validation (Spring 2023)
+ - New CAEN libraries and updated code in use since May 11, 2023

 ## Shared memory problems resulting in OM interruptions with run crashes
   - less issues recently